Planning and Executing Large-Scale Migrations with AWS MGN - Wave Design and Cutover Automation

 Wave Design Principles

 In large-scale migrations, you don't migrate all servers at once.
 Instead, you divide them into waves (migration batches) and execute them in stages.
 Wave design is based on application dependencies.
 Applications with tightly coupled web servers, application servers, and database servers should be placed in the same wave and cut over simultaneously.
 The first wave typically consists of low-risk applications (development environments, internal tools) to validate and refine the migration process.
 Subsequent waves handle production applications, and the final wave migrates the most critical systems.
-This phased approach is the standard practice.
+Use Migration Hub's application grouping feature to bundle servers by application and assign them to waves, preventing dependency oversights.
+A wave size of 10-25 servers is manageable and allows for effective troubleshooting during simultaneous cutover.

 Cutover Automation